 However, he has overheard all the atrocious deeds of the villagers to seal the deal on the redevelopment project that can’t happen if not decided unanimously.
 He also learned of what they did to his mom.
 All the troubles the greedy villagers planned came to drain as the cable car project did not push through.

 In the present timeline, Kim Sol challenges Yi-gang to prove her claim with hard evidence.
-Leaving his place unscathed, she managed to put a tracker in his rucksack since she assumed he will make a move to destroy evidence hidden on the mountain.
+Leaving his place unscathed, she managed to put a tracker in his rucksack since she assumed he would make a move to destroy evidence hidden on the mountain.

 The next day, Il-hae and Goo-young follow Kim Sol.
 However, the two lost him as the clever Kim Sol realized he was being tracked.
 Just in time, Chief Do is freed from detention and mobilizes all the rangers to look for Kim Sol.